fuhengwu2021/coderepo/08/code/deepspeed/README.md

 # DeepSpeed ZeRO-3 with CPU Offload

-This directory contains a complete DeepSpeed ZeRO-3 with CPU offload implementation for Single-Node Multi-GPU setup.
+This directory contains a complete DeepSpeed ZeRO-3 with CPU offload implementation for Multi-Node Single-GPU setup (one GPU per node).

 ## Overview